zulip/zulip/help/user-list.md

 [Deactivated users](/help/deactivate-or-reactivate-a-user) and
 [bots](/help/bots-overview) are not listed.

+You can choose to have each user's name appear with their [avatar](/help/change-your-profile-picture), or select a one of the more compact user list styles.
 To avoid distraction, you can [hide](#show-or-hide-the-user-list) the user list any time.

 ## Filter users